reginavic/reginavic/README.md

 ### My name is Regina.
 I am a UX/UI designer.

-I specialize in the design and development of websites and mobile app. <br>
+I specialize in the design and development of websites and mobile app.<br>
-My passion for frontend development helps me understand how to create  <br>
-more user-friendly interfaces.
+In my free time, I study frontend development.

 <br>